-The December 2020 Exchange Agreement provides that the debt restructuring described above, or the Deerfield Debt Restructuring, is conditioned upon the completion of this offering, as well as other agreed upon conditions, and would not otherwise be effected unless such conditions are satisfied.
+The negotiated terms contemplate that the debt restructuring described above, or the Deerfield Debt Restructuring, would be conditioned upon the completion of this offering, as well as other agreed upon conditions, and would not otherwise be effected.
+Furthermore, the negotiated terms are not reflected in any definitive agreements or otherwise binding on us or the Deerfield Lenders, and accordingly, there can be no assurance that a restructuring of the indebtedness held by the Deerfield Lenders will be effected on the terms described above or at all.

-See "Management's Discussion of Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources-2021 Note Exchanges," "Management's Discussion of Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources-Restructuring of Deerfield Debt," "Description of Capital Stock-Amended and Restated Series B-2 Certificate of Designation" and "Description of Capital Stock-Registration Rights" for a more detailed description of the terms of the Senior Secured Notes, the December 2020 Exchange Agreement, our Series B-2 convertible preferred stock and anticipated transactions described above.
+See "Management's Discussion of Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources-2021 Note Exchanges" and "Management's Discussion of Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources-Restructuring of Deerfield Debt" for a more detailed description of the terms of the Senior Secured Notes and anticipated transactions described above.